 Monocatootha (Scarroyady) was the Half King who succeeded Tanacharison in 1754.
-(He represented the Six Nations on the upper Ohio River.)
-The number of Indians warriors with him in Logstown may have been fewer than three dozen.
+He represented the Iroquois on the upper Ohio River.
+The number of warriors with him in Logstown may have been fewer than three dozen.

-In all, General Edward Braddock had about two thousand four hundred men in his small army, between army regulars, colonial militiamen, Indians, and ax men and wagoneers.
+In all, General Edward Braddock had about two thousand four hundred men in his small army, between army regulars, colonial militiamen, allies, and ax men and wagoneers.
 One of his aides, Lieutenant Colonel George Washington, was a Virginia volunteer.
-(Braddock is supposed to have invited Washington along because the latter had experience in the area--see my entries on 'How George Washington Became Famous.)
 Among the officers in Braddock’s command were Thomas Gage, one of Braddock’s later successors as Commander-in-Chief of the Royal Army in North America, and Charles Lee and Horatio Gates, both former English army officers who became Revolutionary War generals.
 Among the wagoneers were Daniel Boone and Daniel Morgan (Morgan Rifle Companies, Revolutionary War).

 Braddock had military experience, but had never before planned a campaign on his own.
 He had been in the army more than forty years, but had only fought in Europe.
 He had never been to the colonies.
 He was a political appointee.
 He was promoted from being Colonel of the Prince of Wales’ Own Regiment to being a Major General and sent to Virginia.
 His father had been a Major General.